Stationary-Complete Spacetimes with non-standard splittings and pre-Randers metrics: Applications of the pre-Randers/ -spacetimes correspondence

 However, the applicability of such a correspondence goes further, including results of physical relevance as we will see in the forthcoming section.
 Before that, let us give the following general result for pre-Randers spaces which will be used later.

 \begin{prop} Let $(S,F)$ be a pre-Randers metric.
-Assume that $d_F(x,y)$ is finite for some $x,y\in S$ and the balls $B_s(x,r)$ are precompact for all $x\in S$ and $r>0$.
-Then, \begin{enumerate}[(i)] \item $(S,F)$ is convex, i.e., any two points on $S$ are connected by a geodesic of $F$. \item $F$ is almost isometric to a complete Randers metric. \end{enumerate} \end{prop} \begin{proof} First observe that by Prop. \ref{prop:escalera1} as $d_F(x,y)$ is finite for some $x,y\in S$, then it is chronological (if $d_F(x,x)<0$ for some point $x\in S$, then $d_F\equiv-\infty$) and $d_F(x,x)=0$ for all $x\in S$.
-Therefore we fall in the hypotheses of part GH $(iv)$ of Thm. \ref{teo:CSYGH}, which implies using the same theorem that the associated \som-spacetime is globally hyperbolic and so causally simple.
-Then, from part (iv) on (CS) of Prop. \ref{teo:CSYGH} we deduce that $(S,F)$ is convex.
-For part $(ii)$, once we know that there exists a standard splitting of the associated \som-spacetime, apply \cite[Theorem 5.10]{CJS11}. \end{proof} Under the conditions of the last proposition it is also possible to obtain multiplicity results of periodic geodesics as in \cite{BiJav11}. \begin{thm} Let $(S,F)$ be a pre-Randers metric with $S$ compact.
-Assume that there exists $x\in S$ such that all the loops with basepoint $x$ have non-negative $F$-length.
+Assume that $d_{s}$ is a distance and the balls $B_s(x,r)$ are precompact for all $x\in S$ and $r>0$.
+Then, \begin{enumerate}[(i)] \item $(S,F)$ is convex, i.e., any two points on $S$ are connected by a geodesic of $F$. \item $F$ is almost isometric to a complete Randers metric. \end{enumerate} \end{prop} \begin{proof} Observe that all the hypotheses of part GH $\it (ii)$ of Thm. \ref{teo:CSYGH} hold, which implies using the same theorem that the associated \som-spacetime is globally hyperbolic and so causally simple.
+Then, from part (CS) $\it (iv)$ of Thm. \ref{teo:CSYGH} we deduce that $(S,F)$ is convex.
+For part $\it (ii)$, once we know that there exists a standard splitting of the associated \som-spacetime, apply \cite[Theorem 5.10]{CJS11}. \end{proof} Under the conditions of the last proposition it is also possible to obtain multiplicity results of periodic geodesics as in \cite{BiJav11}. \begin{thm} Let $(S,F)$ be a pre-Randers metric with $S$ compact and assume that $d_{s}$ is a distance.
 Then there exists a non-trivial periodic geodesic of $(S,F)$.
-Moreover, if $S$ satisfies one of the following conditions: \begin{enumerate}[(i)] \item $S$ satisfies the Gromoll-Meyer condition, namely, $\limsup_{k\rightarrow +\infty}b_k(\Lambda S)=+\infty$, where $\Lambda S$ is the loop-space of $S$ and $b_k(\Lambda S)$ is the $k$-th Betti number of $\Lambda S$, \item $\dim S\geq 2$ and the fundamental group of $S$ is infinite abelian, \end{enumerate} then $(S,F)$ admits infinitely many geometrically distinct periodic geodesics. \end{thm} \begin{proof} The condition about the length of the loops implies that $d_F(x,x)=0$.
-As $S$ is compact, Theorem \ref{teo:CSYGH} implies that the associated $\som$-spacetime is globally hyperbolic and it admits a standard stationary splitting by \cite{JS08}.
+Moreover, if $S$ satisfies one of the following conditions: \begin{enumerate}[(i)] \item $S$ satisfies the Gromoll-Meyer condition, namely, $\limsup_{k\rightarrow +\infty}b_k(\Lambda S)=+\infty$, where $\Lambda S$ is the loop-space of $S$ and $b_k(\Lambda S)$ is the $k$-th Betti number of $\Lambda S$, \item $\dim S\geq 2$ and the fundamental group of $S$ is infinite abelian, \end{enumerate} then $(S,F)$ admits infinitely many geometrically distinct periodic geodesics. \end{thm} \begin{proof} As $S$ is compact, Theorem \ref{teo:CSYGH} implies that the associated $\som$-spacetime is globally hyperbolic and it admits a standard stationary splitting by \cite{JS08}.
 Using Corollary \ref{cordiffsplittings}, it follows that $F$ is almost-isometric to a Randers metric $F'$.
 As $F$ and $F'$ have the same pregeodesics, the existence of a periodic geodesic follows from \cite{FetLyu51} or \cite{Mer77}, and the multiplicity results, from Theorems 2.2 and 2.4 of \cite{BiJav11}, in all the cases applied to $F'$. \end{proof}